gigakuma/tomon-bot-boilerplate/README.md

 A demo of Tomon bot.
 Commands:
-- hello: send a hello message with user's name.
+- /hello: send a hello message with user's name.
-- ping: send a pong message with mention(@).
+- /ping: send a pong message with mention(@).
-- photo: send a image.
+- /photo: send a image.